 The interior has some outlandish and imaginative furnishings, including a life-size sculpture of a killer whale hanging from the rafters, fashioned from upcycled coffee machine parts and car bumpers.
 There is also an ample outside seating area, great for sunny summer days to sup a coffee while soaking up the the picturesque surroundings.

 Stokes Lawn Café is more than a simple coffee shop: it is a 60-seater restaurant with a wide range of food options, as well as some incredible homemade cakes.
 It is also the site of the Stokes roastery, which you can peer into from a special viewing area in the café.

 Upstairs in the same complex, Stokes also runs The Blue Room, an intimate performance venue for music and theatre.
 Perfect for enjoying a coffee before catching some local talent after an afternoon of sightseeing.
 And at weekends, the café is turned into an evening dining and cocktails experience, Late at the Lawn.

 More coffee shops in Lincoln

 Lincoln has several more coffee shops, from repurposed church spaces to cafés on the riverside.
-As restrictions are eased, we intend to hit all of these up and add them into the guide as soon as we can!
+We intend to hit all of these up and add them into the guide as soon as we can!

 If you want to beat us to it… here are some of the other Lincoln coffee shops to try:

 The map below shows the locations of coffee shops in Lincoln we’ve highlighted in this article: